Copper prices buoyed by US rate cut expectation, softer dollar

 PHOTO

-Copper prices firmed up on Wednesday to factor in expectations of the first interest rate cut from the U.S. Federal Reserve in more than four years that could pressure the dollar.
+Copper prices firmed on Wednesday as investors factored in expectations of the first interest rate cut from the U.S. Federal Reserve in more than four years.

+Fed rate cuts would help to boost economic activity and demand and weigh on the U.S currency, making dollar-priced metals cheaper for holders of other currencies.

 Base metals and gold are likely to be buoyed in the next few days ahead of the rate decision on Sept.
 18, said Tom Price, head of commodities strategy at Panmure Liberum.